dynamicslab/pysindy/examples/README.rst

 Some are copied from another repository that contains dependency information and potentially a greater description.

+Tutorials in the pysindy repo are also available as `Jupyter notebooks <https://github.com/dynamicslab/pysindy/tree/master/examples>`_.
 Some notebooks require substantial computing resources.

 `Feature overview <./1_feature_overview/example.ipynb>`_